QuantConnect/Lean/readme.md

 cd Lean
 ```

 Open the project in Xamarin Studio, then in the menu bar, click `Project > Update NuGet Packages`.
+You should also run `nuget install MathNet.Filtering -pre` to install the MathNet library.

 In OS X `mdtool` is not added to the PATH environment.
 Either set up the PATH manually or reference the binary directly.